 Module 4 reveals another money-sucking tool you’ll need to spend on to do solo ads.

 In theory, you can get boatloads of traffic just by paying marketers to send you campaign to their own email lists.

 The email list from solo ads are worn out from all the sales pitches they’re flooded with almost every day.
 Your campaign will most likely land on the spam folder making the chances of it getting read next to zero.

 Here's a video showing you what you can expect inside the members' area:

 Another thing, you won’t be guaranteed to get targeted traffic, so you can end up spending on people who will never convert.

 Honestly, paying for solo ads requires skills and experience.
 You have to concoct the right campaign to move people to action.
-(If you ever land on the inbox folder)

 This is not for newbies because it’s a trial and error process, you’ll potentially spend more than you’ll ever make if you don’t have enough experience with what works and what doesn’t.